skip-mev/skip-go/.changeset/hip-eggs-compare.md

 "@skip-go/widget": patch
 ---

-Export resetSwapPage function to enable resetting selected source/destination assets
+Export resetWidget function to enable resetting widget state at any time arbitrarily